PiPc2/freedombone/code-of-conduct.md

 ## No hostile communication

 No insults, harassment (sexual or otherwise), condescension, ad hominem, threats, or other intimidation.
+Claims that such communications were intended as "ironic" or humerous will also be considered a code of conduct violation.

 Condescension means treating others as inferior.
 Subtle condescension still violates the Code of Conduct even if not blatantly demeaning.